UTKcataloging/mods_to_rdf/docs/source/top_level_elements/genre.rst

 About
 -----

-This section describes the different values for `genre` that we currently have in our Islandora repository.
+This section describes the different values for :code:`genre` that we currently have in our Islandora repository.

 genre[@authority = 'dct']
 -------------------------

-We will explore other options for records using `@authority = 'dct'` or uncontrolled vocabularies, e.g. mapping values to `physicalDescription/form`.
-Many of the records in Volunteer Voices have multiple `genre`s; e.g. `volvoices:14311 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:14311/datastream/MODS/view>`_.
+We will explore other options for records using :code:`@authority = 'dct'` or uncontrolled vocabularies, e.g. mapping values to :code:`physicalDescription/form`.
+Many of the records in Volunteer Voices have multiple :code:`genre`s; e.g. `volvoices:14311 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:14311/datastream/MODS/view>`_.

 .. code-block:: xml

     <genre authority="dct">text</genre>
     <genre>letter</genre>

-Roughly 300 other records have more than two `genre`s; e.g. `volvoices:11262 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:11262/datastream/MODS/view>`_.
+Roughly 300 other records have more than two :code:`genre`s; e.g. `volvoices:11262 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:11262/datastream/MODS/view>`_.

 .. code-block:: xml